 There are many factors to consider when choosing which education institution best suits your needs.
 Amongst which are:

 Do they offer the course you want to undertake – not all training organisations will have the course you are interested in.
-Some RTOs may specialise in business and management courses but you are interested in undertaking an Aged Care course.
-Make sure firstly that the institution offers the course you want to undertake.
+Some RTOs may specialise in business and management courses but you are interested in undertaking an aged care course.

 Are their courses nationally recognised and accredited – there are many online providers that offer Diploma and Degree courses these days but are they registered with the Department of Education or the relevant state training authority.
 If you cannot find an RTO number or a TOID number, I would triple check that their qualifications are nationally recognised and that they are registered with the either ASQA (the Australian Skills Quality Authority) or the relevant authority in your state or territory.
 Our advice is to always go with a registered training provider who offer nationally recognised qualifications – whether they be an RTO, a TAFE or a university.
 Accredited qualifications are accepted all across Australia and they are recognised by all universities and training providers in Australia (and sometimes in other countries as well)!
 Undertaking a diploma or advanced diploma with an RTO or a TAFE may even help you gain entry into a university and you may even receive course credit for the course you are applying for!